MAKE A DONATION

 • Questions about your home environment and support

 • Discussion about impact of symptoms

 Analysing your lifestyle, activities and roles to identify areas of difficulty, and working with you to develop skills and learn ways in which activities can be successfully carried out.

 Adapting the activity itself, for example, by advising on specialist equipment to assist in carrying it out or learning a new technique.

-Having NMO has many different symptoms that all interact with each other, the therapists can help and guide you to make daily life a little easier, but you must take control.
+Having NMOSD has many different symptoms that all interact with each other, the therapists can help and guide you to make daily life a little easier, but you must take control.